ScottLogic/blog/_posts/2016-07-28-java-enums-how-to-use-them-smarter.md

 title: Java Enums - how to use them smarter
 date: 2016-07-28 00:00:00 Z
 categories:
-- bjedrzejewski
 - Tech
 author: bjedrzejewski
 summary: 'A short introduction to Java enum capabilities followed by concrete examples of good use.
 How enums help with implementing lazy loaded singleton, following open/closed principle and using strategy pattern. '
 layout: default_post
 ---